Kyald1412/UrbanSnap/README.md

-# Diabestie
+# UrbanSnap

-Diabestie is an iOS App that aims to help diabetes patients maintain their nutritional balance.
+UrbanSnap is an app .....

 # Starting the project